dholbach/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 - Support for API-driven ComponentConfig declaration of addons is working in kubeadm for init and upgrade.
 - ClusterAPI implementations may begin experimenting with producing more functional clusters as a result.
 - Users and vendors can provide feedback.
+- Current kube-proxy and CoreDNS addon deployment logic is untouched.
+  - Work on operators for these is in-progress.

 ##### Alpha -> Beta Graduation